Steens Mountain: History

 On October 24, 2000, President Bill Clinton approved the Steens Mountain Cooperative Management and Protective Act.
 The act was created by local landowners in cooperation with local and national government representatives in response to a proposed National Monument.
 This act created the Steens Mountain BLM Cooperative Management and Protection Area, a 425000 acre area.
 This law protects 1200000 acre from mining, and 100000 acre from cattle grazing.

-Activities
+Climate

+Recreation

 The west slope of Steens Mountain is traversed by a 52 mi loop road, which is suitable for passenger vehicles.
 The road reaches an elevation of 9700 ft, making it the highest road in Oregon.
-It is possible to drive almost to the summit of the mountain and to other viewpoints such as Kiger Gorge.
+It is possible to drive nearly to the summit of the mountain and to other viewpoints such as Kiger Gorge.
 Steens Mountain is also host to Steens Mountain High Altitude Running Camp.

 Other recreational activities enjoyed on and around Steens Mountain are camping, picknicking, bicycling, hiking, hunting, sightseeing, soaring, and exploring.
 There are numerous hot springs along the base of Steens Mountain, including Alvord Hot Springs.
 Far from city lights, stargazing is also popular.